awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-getting-started-create.md

         This means that AWS CloudFormation deploys your stack in only one account at one time\.
       + For **Failure tolerance**, keep the defauls of **Number** and **0**\.

-        This means that a maximum of one stack deployment can fail in one of your specified regions before AWS CloudFormation stops deployment in the current region, and cancels deployment in remaining regions\.
+        This means that a maximum of one stack deployment can fail in one of your specified Regions before AWS CloudFormation stops deployment in the current Region, and cancels deployment in remaining Regions\.

       Choose **Next**\.
 ![\[Set Deployment Options page\]](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/console-create-stackset-set-depoy-options.png)